Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

-The algorithm will repeatedly perform balanced wandering in $M_{\mathscr{U}}$.
-Therefore, due to the repeated visitation, states will become known after a number of visitations $m_{\text{known}} = O((STG/\epsilon)^4 V \log(1/\delta))$ -- as long as these are reachable via constraint-satisfying trajectories (see Section~\ref{sec: constraint-satisfiability}).
-Via Lemma~\ref{lem: CEE}, the algorithm will halt with a near-optimal policy from a state $s \in \mathcal{S}$ or it will continue exploring.
-In the worst-case, the algorithm must make all the states known before finding the near-optimal constrained exploitation policy, requiring up to $S m_{\text{known}}$ steps of balanced wandering.
-In the worst case, there is only one step of balanced wandering per successful exploration attempt.
-While this is not reflected in Lemma~\ref{lem: SBW}, this is implemented by performing at least one step of balanced wandering in Algorithm~\ref{alg: E4}.
-For CMDPs with diameter at most $T' - 1$ (see Section~\ref{sec: diameter}), this initial step does not risk violating safe escape.
-With this in mind, Chernoff bound analysis (see Appendix C) shows that with probability $1 - \delta$, the total number of exploration attempts before making all states known is bounded by $O\left(\frac{G_{\text{max}}(T)}{\epsilon} Sm_{\text{known}} \ln(S/\delta) \right)$.
+$E^4$ starts an exploration attempt using $\pi'$, which takes a $T$-step trajectory to find an unknown state, based on the exploration known-state CMDP.
+Such attempts may fail repeatedly but have a success probability of at least $\epsilon/(2G_{\text{max}}^r(T))$.
+Upon success, the algorithm performs balanced wandering in $M_{\mathscr{U}}$.
+This cycle of attempted explorations is repeated and due to the repeated visitation, states will become known after a number of visitations $m_{\text{known}} = O((STG/\epsilon)^4 \text{Var}_{\text{max}} \log(1/\delta'))$.
+In the worst case, the algorithm must make all the states known before finding a near-optimal constrained exploitation policy for $s$, requiring up to $S m_{\text{known}}$ steps of balanced wandering.
+In the worst case, due to $T' \geq D(M) + 1$ following the requirements of Lemma~\ref{lem: EB}, there is only one step of balanced wandering per successful exploration attempt.
+With this in mind, Chernoff bound analysis (see Appendix C) shows that with probability $1 - \delta'$, the total number of exploration attempts before making all states known is bounded by $O\left(\frac{G_{\text{max}}^r(T)}{\epsilon} Sm_{\text{known}} \ln(S/\delta') \right)$.
 Since each $T$-step trajectory takes at most $T$ actions, the number of actions taken by $E^4$ before a near-optimal policy can be returned will be bounded by